Background

 - Verification that the goods acquired or services rendered are the same as those stated in the payment voucher.

-- Fulfillment of all formal requirements in the payment voucher, with the exception of the identification of the transferor, service provider or constructor.
+- Fulfillment of all formal requirements in the payment voucher, except the identification of the transferor, service renderer, or constructor.

-- Absence of knowledge on the part of the acquirer that the issuer appearing on the payment voucher or debit note did not actually carry out the transaction.
-If it is proven that the acquirer had knowledge, he will lose the right to the tax credit.
+- If the acquirer did not know the issuer appearing on the payment voucher or debit note did not actually carry out the transaction.
+Otherwise, he/she will lose the right to the tax credit.

-The reliability of the transactions has become the first filter used by SUNAT in its audits.
-Without it, it is not possible to analyze other aspects such as the causality of the expense, and the right to the tax credit is automatically lost.
-For this reason, it is essential to keep an orderly file with all the documentation that supports our commercial operations.
+The reliability of transactions has become the first filter of the SUNAT.
+Otherwise, it is not possible to analyze other aspects, such as the causality of the expense, and the right to the tax credit is automatically lost.
+Therefore, an orderly file with all the documentation supporting the commercial transactions is necessary.

-This documentation should include not only payment vouchers, but also contracts, addenda, coordination emails, purchase or service orders, quotations, referral guides, conformity reports, technical reports, photographic evidence and, of course, all documents related to the payments made or the performance of the operations.
+This documentation should include payment vouchers, contracts, addenda, coordination emails, purchase or service orders, quotations, referral guides, conformity reports, technical reports, photographic evidence, and, of course, all documents related to the payments during the performance of the operations.

-Remember that keeping these documents is not optional: article 87° numeral 7 of the Tax Code establishes the obligation to keep them for five (5) years or during the tax statute of limitations period.
+These documents are not optional: Article 87, numeral 7 of the Tax Code, establishes their mandatory keeping for five (5) years or during the tax statute of limitations period.

 Conclusions and Final Recommendations

-It is recommended to establish a system of periodic review of the documentation and to keep the documentary archive up to date.
-Investment in document management systems and staff training are key elements for an efficient and secure tax management.
+Companies should establish a system of periodic documentation reviews and keep the documentary filing updated.
+Investment in document management systems and staff training are key elements for efficient and secure tax management.

-At VAG Global, we know that the correct documentation and support of your operations can make the difference between a successful audit and costly tax contingencies.
-Our specialized team will not only help you implement a robust documentation system, but will also guide you in building a solid defense against any SUNAT questioning.
+At VAG Global, we are aware that correct documentation and support of your operations can make the difference between a successful audit and costly tax contingencies.
+Our specialized team will assist you in implementing a solid documentation system and guide you in building a solid defense against any SUNAT questioning.
 Why take the risk?
-Let us be your strategic ally in the tax management of your company, contact us today and secure the future of your business!
+Let us be your strategic ally in the tax management of your company.
+Contact us today and secure the future of your business!